 As long as you choose your activity wisely and coordinate your efforts, it can be incredibly effective.
 In our experience youth groups are fantastic at coming up with ideas and raising money through sponsored activity - but if you don't have a youth group don't let that stop you!

 Our community fundraisers come in all ages from 3 year old Noah and his family living below the line for a week, to 74 year old Roger Colgate walking 1,000 miles from John O'Groats to Lands End.
-You can read more inspiring stories and get ideas here.
+You can find out more about volunteering here.

 Rock climbing, knitting, golf, fun runs, tea drinking, skydiving, climbing Kilimanjaro, wine tasting, 1 mile skips, cycling across America, spartan races, bed making, gardening and ‘ultra’ marathons are just a small selection of activities that people have done over the last year and we have more ideas here.
 This is by no means an exhaustive list and we are always keen to support people on new adventures.